sahib/misc/performance/4_io.rst

    Important options:

-   -c: count syscalls and stats at the end.
+   -C: count syscalls and stats at the end.

    -f: follow also subprocesses.